telerik/teststudio-docs/docs/automated-tests/load/designing-load-tests/getting-started.md

 1. Use ramp up times to build up your users from a small number to larger numbers.
 Again, if you start with a large consistent load, without any ramping, you will likely clog the I/O. By ramping up from lower numbers you give your think times better chances to get involved.

-Follow the below steps to create and fully define a load test as per the mentioned guidelines.

 ## Create and Define a Load Test

+The below steps walk you trough the scenario to create and fully define a load test according the above guidelines.

 ### 1. Add a New Load Test to Your Project